 Where: Barnes Foundation, 2025 Benjamin Franklin Parkway

-Philadelphia celebrates Memorial Day weekend with a four-day festival featuring 10 Tall Ships docked along the historic Delaware River waterfront.
+Philadelphia celebrates Memorial Day weekend with a five-day festival featuring 11 Tall Ships docked along the historic Delaware River waterfront.
 This official Tall Ships America event includes public tours, day sails and loads of riverside fun.

 Where: Penn's Landing, 101 S. Columbus Boulevard

 The Philadelphia International Festival of the Arts returns to Broad Street this June.
-Collaborative, innovative performances are the hallmark of the 10-day, art-filled festival and street fair along Broad Street, also known as the Avenue of the Arts.
-Another highlight: French performance troupe Trans Express returns, this time for the world premiere of Crystal Palace, a 30-foot chandelier — made of 50 air acrobats and dancers — and a recreation of the history of dance, from the waltz to disco.
+Collaborative, innovative performances are the hallmark of the 11-day, art-filled festival and street fair along Broad Street, also known as the Avenue of the Arts.
+Highlights include noted theater performer Taylor Mac’s epic performance art concert A 24-Decade History of Popular Music (which will be presented in two 12-hour parts) and the return of French performance troupe Transe Express for the world premiere of Cristal Palace, a 30-foot chandelier made of 50 air acrobats and dancers.

 Where: Various locations including the Kimmel Center, 300 S. Broad Street